marcgg/marcgg.github.com/manager-readme.md

 ## What I Can Help You With

-My goal will be to give you what you need to be successful in this company.
-There are multiple topics I can help with, and most of them we'll figure out together, but here is a list of the things I usually do:
+My goal will be to give you what you need to be successful.
+There are multiple topics I can help with and we'll discuss this together.
+To give you an idea of what it could look like, here is a list of the things I usually do:

 - Provide context and perspective about the business, other teams, the ecosystem...